- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 The Wilds offer several ways to explore the grounds.

-While thousands of visitors each season opt for one of the bus or shuttle safari’s, the Wild Zipline Safari (currently closed) offers a unique way to see The Wilds.
+While thousands of visitors each season opt for one of the buses or shuttle safaris, the Wild Zipline Safari offers a unique way to see The Wilds.
 This option also begins at the Johnson Center.

 Keeping young children in mind, the Wild Animal Encounter offers a shortened version of the popular safari tours.
 The Wildside Tour offers an up-close and personal look at the day-to-day operations of The Wilds.